Sirjoe311/DSA-PROJECT/README.md

 This is not going to be the last project I’ll undertake as I strive to actualize my dream of becoming a certified professional in Data Analysis.
 I’ll engage in continuous learning as well as seize every opportunity to collaborate and explore new opportunities.
 Constructive criticism of the project, meaningful contribution, and sincere commendation are welcome.

+### OBJECTIVE
+The objective of the analysis is to assess the company’s sales performance with respect to product categories and regions.
+Also to provide useful insights and findings to support management decision in expanding revenue and customer base.